The Inov-8 Trailfly Ultra G 300 Max is an ultramarathon and long distance trail running shoe that utilizes a new Graphene-enhanced foam called G-FLY.

 Inov-8 has utilized Graphene-enhanced rubber on its shoes since 2018.
 Recently, I tested the Inov-8 Terraultra G270 and the traction was amazing.
 Because of that testing experience, I’m a believer in Graphene.
 Graphene was only first isolated in 2004.
 Inov-8 got interested in 2016 due to Graphene’s ability to increase the strength, elasticity, and durability of other compounds.

 For me, the question is, will Graphene help foam as much as it does rubber?
-Keep reading for complete tech specs and my first impressions after a quick run in the Trailfly Ultra G 300 Max.
+Keep reading for my full performance review of the Trailfly Ultra G 300 Max.

 The Trailfly Ultra G 300 Max is Inov-8’s most advanced shoe to-date and it’s got plenty of features that will appeal to trail runners and shoe nerds alike: